 How close are they geographically?
 We advocate for a domestic roll-forming partner.
 If you already have one and are looking for another, seek a partner in a different part of the United States.
-That way, if something goes wrong in your primary roll former’s location you can rely on your second source supplier to pick up the slack.
+If something goes wrong in your primary roll former’s location, you can rely on your second source supplier to pick up the slack.

-As part of your search, ask potential second source suppliers for three quotes (for example: 100%, 70%, and 30% of your business).
-This allows you to do a cost/benefit analysis to find out how you can get the most for your money.
+As part of your search, ask potential second source suppliers for three quotes (for example, 100%, 70%, and 30% of your business).
+Doing so allows you to do a cost/benefit analysis to discover how to get the most for your money.

 Consider vendors with different traits, like a large corporation and a small local business.
 They’d have different strengths and weaknesses that could lower your risk in the case of a supply chain crisis.

 And for good reason.
-Backups caused by disasters, disruption in major trade routes, and global pandemics show vulnerabilities in a global supply chain.
+Backups caused by disasters, disruption in significant trade routes, and global pandemics show vulnerabilities in a supply chain.
 These vulnerabilities increase shipping costs and time, which increase the total cost of ownership (TCO).

 When determining if reshoring is right for you, it’s wise to consider: